Onsen

 Q: I understand there will be music.
 Will it be loud?

 A: The music will be original Asian American roots music.
-It will not overwhelm the art.
+It is meant to complement not overwhelm the art.